stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 Your Dexterity and Wisdom scores increase by 2.
 Your maximum for those scores increases by 22.

-Additionally, when you roll for initiative and have no chi points remaining, you regain a number of chi points equal to your Wisdom modifier.
+Additionally, when you roll for initiative and have no mana remaining, you regain a number of mana equal to your Wisdom modifier.

 ## Monk Talent Tree Branches